Buprenorphine use while Breastfeeding

-A case series of opiate-dependent mothers who delivered in a Baby Friendly Hospital found that mothers taking buprenorphine or methadone for opiate addiction were unlikely to breastfeed their infants.
+A retrospective chart review of 276 opiate-dependent mothers who delivered in a Baby Friendly Hospital found that mothers taking buprenorphine or methadone for opiate dependency were unlikely to breastfeed their infants.
 Only 45% of the 20 mothers on buprenorphine maintenance initiated breastfeeding.
 Of all women in the study, 60% discontinued breastfeeding before discharge from the hospital.

-In a case series of 23 women maintained on buprenorphine during pregnancy and postpartum, 70% were breastfeeding on discharge from the hospital and 50% were breastfeeding at their 6- to 8-week follow-up appointment (extent of nursing not stated).
+A retrospective case series reported on 85 opioid-dependent women maintained on buprenorphine during pregnancy and postpartum during the period of December 2007 to August 2012.
+Of these women, 65 were breastfeeding on discharge from the hospital and 66% of these were breastfeeding at their 6- to 8-week follow-up appointment (extent of nursing not stated).

 Alternate Drugs to Consider

 Kocherlakota P. Neonatal abstinence syndrome.
 Pediatrics.
 2014;134:e547–61.
 [PubMed: 25070299]